Abovyan: Etymology

 The site of present-day Abovyan was previously occupied by a small village known as Elar.
 One folk tradition connects the name Elar with the legend of Ara the Handsome: the Assyrian queen Semiramis is said to have brought the body of the murdered Armenian king to the village and ordered the inhabitants to shout "el Ara", meaning "arise, Ara" in Armenian, from which the name Elar supposedly originated.'
-In 1961, the village was renamed Abovyan in honour of the prominent Armenian writer Khachatur Abovian.
-In 1963, the urban settlement of Abovyan was officially founded.
+On October 12, 1961, Soviet Armenian authorities renamed the village Abovyan after the prominent Armenian writer Khachatur Abovian.
+The decision followed an earlier suggestion to rename the community made by Anastas Mikoyan during his 1954 visit to Armenia.

 History

 During excavations in the 1860s led by historian Mesrop Smbatiants, the remains of a 2nd-millennium BC Cyclopean fortress, an ancient cemetery and old shelters with several objects from the three stages of the Bronze Age were found near Abovyan.

 Smbatiants also found an 8th-century BC Urartian cuneiform inscription left by King Argishti I, referring to the conquest of the "land of Darani" (the pre-Urartian name of the modern-day Abovyan area).
 The excavations led by Smbatiants revealed that the area of modern-day Abovyan was inhabited starting from the end of the 4th century BC.
 During the ancient Kingdom of Armenia, the western area of modern-day Abovyan was part of the Kotayk canton of Ayrarat province, while the eastern area was part of the Mazaz canton of the same province.

 Between the 5th and 7th centuries AD, the region was granted to the Amatuni Armenian noble dynasty.